 From our first babble to taking our first footsteps, these are some of the many things we learn from our mother.
-But mothers too, can learn many things from their own children.
+But mothers too can learn many things from their own children.
 Esther Lim, CEO and founder of LEAP SchoolHouse, takes a step back to reflect and share what she learned from her children.

 Someone once told me that being a mother is the highest-paid job in the world.
 It is a job that is payable only by pure love.
 How true.
-Who would willingly pick up dirty diapers, stay up late to check on a searing fever, cry when a tiny arm is placed in cast or simply smile when given a hug?
+Who would willingly pick up dirty diapers, stay up late to check on a searing fever, cry when a tiny arm is placed in a cast or simply smile when given a hug?

 You’ve got it- A MUM.

 I can go on and on about the greatness of a mum but personally I think the greatness of being a mother is really defined by the interaction that I have with my children.
 I learn to be a mum from being a mum.

 I am grateful for being part of Liv, Liz and Lloyd’s lives.
 In an insane way, amidst all the fights, hugs and tears, we learnt to love and treasure each other as a family.
 Life as a mother is never the same each and every single day.

 Ten things I have learnt from my children: